-where $H(P_*)$ is the entropy of $P_*$ (and independent of $w$) can be used to define a Riemannian structure in the space of probabilistic models~\citep{amariinformationgeometryits2016}.
-The distance between two models $P_w$ and $P_{w+\dd{w}}$ parametrized by infinitesimally different weights is
+\paragraph{Riemann length of a trajectory} Divergences like the Bhattacharyya distance or the Kullback-Leibler (KL) divergence (which is the cross-entropy loss up to a constant) can be used to define a Riemannian structure in the space of probabilistic models~\citep{amariinformationgeometryits2016}.
+The distance between two infinitesimally different models $P_w$ and $P_{w+\dd{w}}$ is

-where $g(w) = N^{-1} \sum_{\yvec} (P_w)^{-1} \partial^2 P_w$ is the Fisher Information Matrix (FIM).
-This FIM is therefore the metric of the space of the probability distributions and weights $w$ play the role of the coordinates in this space.
-The Bhattacharyya distance and the KL-divergence induce the same metric up to a scalar factor.
-We can therefore calculate the Riemann length of a trajectory $\t_w$ by integrating the infinitesimal lengths \beq{ \text{Length}(\t_w) = 2 \int_0^1 \sqrt{\dB(P_{w(t)}, P_{w(t+\dd{t})})}. } Observe that we do not need the FIM to calculate the length.
-We can think of the length of a trajectory taken by a model to reach the solution $P_*$ compared to the length of the geodesic as a measure of the inefficiency of the training procedure.
+where $g(w) = N^{-1} \sum_{\yvec} (P_w)^{-1} \partial^2 P_w$ is the Fisher Information Matrix~\citep[Section A.3]{quinn2019patterns}.
+This Fisher Information Matrix (FIM) is therefore the metric of the space of the probability distributions and weights $w$ play the role of the coordinates in this space.
+Up to a scalar factor, the Bhattacharyya distance and the KL-divergence induce the same FIM.
+The Riemann length of a trajectory $\t_w$ is the integral of these infinitesimal lengths: \beq{ \text{Length}(\t_w) = 2 \int_0^1 \sqrt{\dB(P_{w(t)}, P_{w(t+\dd{t})})}; } it is equal to the integral of FIM-weighted incremental distance traveled in the weight space.
+Observe that we do not need the FIM to calculate the length.
+We can think of the length of a trajectory taken by a model to reach the solution $P_*$ compared to the length of the geodesic as a measure of the inefficiency of the training procedure since the geodesic is the curve with the shortest length.
 This inefficiency can arise because: (a) not all probability distributions along the geodesic can be parametrized by our model class (approximation error), and (b) the training process may take steps that are misaligned with the geodesic (e.g., due to the loss function, mini-batch updates, supervised vs.\@ some other form of representation learning, etc.).